Designing a Marble Bathroom: Ideas and Tips

-Using brass and gold fixtures in marble tiled bathrooms is one of our favourite design ideas as these bold colours will really stand out against the marble tiles and any cool toned paintwork.
+Using brass and gold fixtures in marble tiled bathrooms is one of our favourite design ideas as these bold colours will really stand out against the marble tiles and any cool-toned paintwork.
 Brass coloured piping in your shower enclosure, a vanity unit with gold handles, or wall-mounted gold-rimmed mirrors will give your marble tiles more depth and add a touch of extravagance to your bathroom.

 Our Frontline Etros Brass Exposed Mixer Shower is an excellent option if you’re looking to contrast the modern look of your marble tiles with an antique shade of brass.
-This wall mounted shower is ideal for drawing on a period-inspired style of bathroom decor to compliment the luxuriousness of marble bathrooms.
+This wall-mounted shower is ideal for drawing on a period-inspired style of bathroom decor to complement the luxuriousness of marble bathrooms.
 Well-suited for installation in any shower type, whether that be a walk-in shower, a corner shower, or even over an alcove bath, the contradiction in both material and style will bring your bathroom together in a way that boasts elegance.